Rush to judgment: Dems choose nominee to succeed Rep. Lewis

 "I’ve considered myself a student of the John Lewis school of politics," Williams told committee members.
 "He showed me the value of putting myself, sometimes physically, in between the dangerous policies that the most vulnerable communities are hurt by."

 Democrats were on a tight deadline.
-They had to formally submit Williams’s nomination by 4:30pm Monday.
+They had to formally submit Williams’ nomination by 4:30 p.m.
+Monday.
 They took the vote with about two hours to spare.

+Prior to the vote, Democratic strategist and former Lewis aide Tharon Johnson said the committee's choice should resign in January in order to let fifth district voters decide on their representative.

-There were a few awkward moments as applicants and party leaders expressed sorrow over Lewis's death, and unease over the haste of their need to name a replacement.
+There were a few awkward moments as applicants and party leaders expressed sorrow over Lewis' death and unease over the haste of their need to name a replacement.

 Congressman Hank Johnson pointed out that the law requires the party to name a replacement one working day after the seat is vacated.
 That Lewis died on Friday gave party leaders a couple of extra days over the weekend to organize the response and call for applicants.